ManicMiners/docs/_pages/Triggers.md

 Some classes have data members that may be used as a trigger.
 See each class for the list of trigger data fields specific for that class.

 ## Comparison triggers
 A trigger can be set to fire based on a comparison between two [Variables](_pages/Variables) or  macros / properties of some classes or literal values.
-If the result of the comparison is true, the trigger is considered fired and then will either call the event or will then be subject to the conditional.
+If the result of the comparison is true, the trigger is considered fired and then will either call the true or false event depending on the conditional.

 > All variables used within a trigger are converted to integers which cuts off any decimals.
 This is different from rounding as if you compare 2.2 and 2.9 they will be equal.
 Furthermore comparisons are not to be confused with conditionals that are marked by double parenthesis `(())` although they work in a similar way.